 I am a Human-Computer Interaction (HCI) and design researcher, currently pursuing a Ph.D. in Human-Centered Computing at the Georgia Institute of Technology.
-I am a member of the ESC Lab and have Dr. Shaowen Bardzell as my advisor.
+I am a member of the ESC Lab, advised by Shaowen Bardzell.
+My research spans the following areas:

-[2025-07] Invited panelist on trans-disciplinary queer methods and methodologies at the Korean Association for LGBTQ+ and Queer Studies Conference 2025
+[2025-07] Invited as a panelist on trans-disciplinary queer methods and methodologies at the Korean Association for LGBTQ+ and Queer Studies Conference 2025

 [2025-07] Presented research on how parents of LGBTQ+ children navigate misinformation at the Korean Association for LGBTQ+ and Queer Studies Conference 2025

-[2025-05] Invited speaker and guest lecturer for Tech for Impact, Interaction Design, and Senior Project courses at Yonsei University
+[2025-05] Invited as a speaker and guest lecturer for Tech for Impact, Interaction Design, and Senior Project courses at Yonsei University

 [2025-05] Invited Distinguished Alumni Panelist for Yonsei University’s Information and Interaction Design major.